intentionalDisaster99/intentionalDisaster99/README.md

 - 💞️ I’m looking to collaborate on not too much tbh.
 - 📫 How to reach me: Say my name three time.
 Three times in a row it must be spoken, unbroken!
 - 😄 Pronouns: They/them
 - ⚡ Fun fact: I am in fact not real.
-You know, cause after all, if you're nobody, then you have to be perfect.
+You know, cause after all, if you're nobody, then you're perfect.

 <!---
 intentionalDisaster99/intentionalDisaster99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.